Underpath/Monica_on_Synology/README.md

 #### Debugging
 > :beetle: **To test your e-mail setup, open up a `sh` terminal on the container and run** `php artisan monica:test-email`

-# Known issues

-### Reminders do not work

-While e-mails in generally work as expected, reminder e-mails do not work; this is a known issue related to running Monica using Docker.
-I've attempted to resolve this by adding the `CRON_LEGACY` variable as per [this issue](https://github.com/monicahq/monica/issues/3973) and the `REQUIRES_SUBSCRIPTION` variable as per [this comment](https://github.com/monicahq/monica/issues/1436#issuecomment-436403379) but neither helped.
-The proposed solution in [this issue](https://github.com/monicahq/monica/issues/3324) did not help either.